-"Love is the most important thing in the world, but baseball is pretty good, too." - Yogi Berra
+Love is the most important thing in the world, but baseball is pretty good, too. – Yogi Berra

-As I entered my new role at Eastern Kentucky University, I knew it was important to lay the groundwork for the new team.
+As I entered my current role at Eastern Kentucky University, I knew it was important to lay the groundwork for the new team.
 To do this, we took a trip to the Great American Ball Park, home of the Cincinnati Reds.
 During the trip we explored baseball as a metaphor to understand the profession.

 Consider these five ways that fundraising is like baseball.
 For your own use, some team discussion questions are provided at the end of each section.
 Please share any comparisons you have seen from your time in the “field.”